-Figure 4.14 Frame delimiting in X.25 Data Link protocol.
+Figure 8.14 Frame delimiting in X.25 Data Link protocol.

-4.5.4 Alternating-Bit Protocol
+8.5.3 Alternating-Bit Protocol

 Elsewhere in the literature the protocol is also called stop-and-wait protocol.
 For simplicity, we shall consider reliable transfer of PDUs that carry user data, but only in one direction.
 Such a PDU shall be referred to as a Data PDU.
 A PDU sent as acknowledgement is called Ack PDU.
 Further, the Data Link entity which sends Data PDUs is called the sender, whereas the entity which receives Data PDUs, and sends Ack PDUs, will be termed the receiver.
-The Physical layer is assumed to support-full-duplex ransfer of PDUs.
+The Physical layer is assumed to support-full-duplex transfer of PDUs.
 PDUs are received in the proper sequence, but may be lost.
 No upper bound is assumed on the delay n transferring a PDU.

 Each Data PDU is sequentially numbered modulo-2.
-Similarly, an Ack PDU carries be sequence number, 0 or 1, of the Data PDU being acknowledged.
+Similarly, an Ack PDU carries the sequence number, 0 or 1, of the Data PDU being acknowledged.
 The sender maintains a timer, which is started soon after a Data PDU is sent.
 It is stopped as soon as an outstanding Data PDU is acknowledged by the receiver.
 When the timer runs out, the Data PDU is re-transmitted, and the timer restarted.
-Sample PDU transmissions are hown in Figure 4.16, covering four different situations,
+Sample PDU transmissions are shown in Figure 8.16, covering four different situations,

-- L error-free and timely transfer of Data and Ack PDUs,
+- 1. error-free and timely transfer of Data and Ack PDUs,

-- 1 the Data PDU is lost,
+- 2. the Data PDU is lost,

-- the Ack PDU is lost,
+- 3. the Ack PDU is lost,

-- delay in acknowledging the Data PDU.
+- 4. delay in acknowledging the Data PDU.